Carrier-envelope phase and pulse shape effects on vacuum pair production in asymmetric electric fields with bell-shaped envelopes: Momentum distribution

 \subsection{Carrier-envelope phase effects}

 The carrier-envelope phase (CEP) $\varphi$ has a pronounced impact on the structure of the electric field profile, influencing both the positions of the extrema and the symmetry of the profile about $t=0$ (see Fig.~\ref{fig:field_profiles_gaussian}).
 It also determines how many oscillations of the carrier wave fit within the pulse envelope.
 Consequently, CEP plays an especially significant role for ultrashort pulses, where only a few carrier cycles lie within the envelope \cite{hebenstreit2009momentum, abdukerim2013effects}.
-See also Ref.~\cite{BraS2025} for a discussion of relative-phase effects in dynamically assisted fields.
+See Ref.~\cite{dumlu2010stokes, aleksandrov2017shape, BraS2025} for more discussion on CEP effects in pair production.
+Also see \cite{kohlfurst2013optimal, hebestreit2014optimal} for use of optimal control theory to maximize the particle yield.

 Fig.~\ref{fig:MD_beta_all_phi_nonzero_nu1} (for $\nu=1$) and Fig.~\ref{fig:MD_beta_all_phi_nonzero_nu5} (for $\nu=5$) show the momentum distributions for a Gaussian envelope for various combinations of CEP ($\varphi$) and $\beta$.
 We find that the sensitivity of the momentum distribution and its peak to CEP, both in terms of its position and height, decreases as the width of the falling pulse increases.
 For very elongated falling pulses the effect is negligible, whereas for very short falling pulses a change in CEP can change the momentum distribution at and around the peak by an entire order of magnitude.